-The avalanche advisory is designed for people who have taken at least an avalanche awareness class or preferably an avalanche Level 1 course.
-We don't expect a first time user to understand the contents of an advisory.
-This page explains the basic concepts of the advisory and how to read it.
+The avalanche forecast is designed for people who have taken an avalanche awareness class or preferably an Avalanche Level 1 course.
+This page explains the basic concepts of the forecast and how to read it.

 Finally, remember this information is only for AVALANCHE TERRAIN, which is generally slopes steeper than 30 degrees (or flatter slopes locally connected to steeper terrain).
 Even on high danger days you can find much safer terrain if you stay on slopes less steep than about 30 degrees that are not underneath steeper terrain.